 NOW OPEN FOR IN-PERSON VISITS

 These cultural venues have put in place necessary COVID-19 safety measures and guidelines in order to re-open for public visitation.
-Please check each website for dates, hours, required advance ticket purchase and safety guidelines as you plan your visit.
+Please check each website for current dates, hours, required advance ticket purchase and safety guidelines as you plan your visit.

 Fairfield County, Connecticut

 · The Aldrich Contemporary Art Museum, Ridgefield, CT

 · Carriage Barn Arts Center, New Canaan, CT